Luxembourg Crypto Tax 2026: The 6-Month Speculative Rule and the €500 Threshold

 Luxembourg's crypto tax for private investors is built around one date: six months.
 Sell within six months of acquiring and the gain is speculative — taxable as ordinary income above a small €500 annual threshold.
 Hold longer and the gain is generally tax-free for an individual.
 The simplicity is real, but the speculative-vs-business line and the €500 mechanics are where filings go wrong.
 This guide covers all three.

-- €500 annual threshold: speculative gains exempt if the year's total speculative gain does not exceed €500.
+- A €500 annual threshold applies: speculative gains are exempt if the year's total speculative gain does not exceed it.

 The 6-month speculative rule